nipunbatra/blog-old/_posts/2021-06-14-setup-ipad.md

 title: My iPad Setup
 ---

+# Caveats and Story
+My laptop is broken.
+I am away from office.
+I have an iPad Pro 2020.
+I got my office desktop's magic keyboard and trackpad.
+In this post I am discussing if iPad can help given that I do not have access to my main computers.
+Would I recommend this over a main computer - No!
+But, can you do some things on the iPad reasonably well enough given keyboard and trackpad - Yes!

 # The Hardware

 The magic keyboard and the magic trackpad greatly increase the iPad experience and make it programmer friendly.